 Our future income taxes could be adversely affected by earnings being lower than anticipated in jurisdictions that have lower statutory tax rates and higher than anticipated in jurisdictions that have higher statutory tax rates, or changes in tax laws, regulations or accounting principles, as well as certain discrete items such as equity-related compensation.
+In particular, in July 2021, a global consortium of countries proposed establishing a new framework for international tax reform; if implemented, such reform could increase our tax liabilities and reduce our profitability.
 We have recorded certain tax reserves to address potential exposures involving our income tax and sales and use tax positions.
 These potential tax liabilities result from the varying application of statutes, rules, regulations and interpretations by different jurisdictions.
 We are currently subject to tax audits in various jurisdictions including the Commonwealth of Massachusetts.
 In the second quarter of 2018, we filed an appeal with the Massachusetts Appellate Tax Board, or MATB, contesting adverse audit findings relating to our eligibility to claim certain tax benefits and exemptions.
 In July 2020, the MATB ruled in our favor; however the decision is eligible for appeal by the Massachusetts Department of Revenue.
 If the ultimate outcome of the potential appeal and other audits are adverse to us, our reserves may not be adequate to cover our total actual liability, and we would need to take a financial charge.
 Although we believe our estimates, our reserves and the positions we have taken in all jurisdictions are reasonable, the ultimate tax outcome may differ from the amounts recorded in our financial statements and may materially affect our financial results in the period or periods for which such determination is made.